Updated: 2020-09-14 17:00 EDT

 - Pandemic Emergency Unemployment Compensation (PEUC)

 Provides workers with up to 13 weeks for claims opened after July 1, 2019.
+If you have exhausted the 26 weeks of regular or traditional unemployment benefits, you may all be eligible for PEUC.

 Provides unemployment assistance to independent contractors, self-employed individuals, and religious/faith-based organizations affected by the Coronavirus.
 Individuals requesting PUA will be able to apply for benefits beginning the week of May 11th, 2020.